 The Trails Committee is also working to develop trails on open space properties in Sturbridge.
 Largely through volunteer efforts, the committee has spearheaded the development of many trails in town.
-Trails that have been completed, improved or are under construction include Heins Farm trails, Pond Loop Trail, Stafford Turnpike Trail, Arbutus Park Trail, Old Growth Trail and others.4
+Trails that have been completed, improved or are under construction include the following Heins Farm Conservation Land trails: Pond Loop, Stafford Turnpike, and Cabin Loop, and the following Leadmine Mountain Conservation Land trails: Arbutus Park and Old Growth.
+Other trails are currently being developed.